Uka4me/GraphQl.EfCore.Translate/README.md

   });
 ```

-Now you can run a simple GrapQl query.
+Now you can run a simple GraphQL query.
 We will get the first 30 user records and in the related data we will take only those cities in which the population is more than 1000 people.

 ```
 query {